Singers/Musicians: Protect Your Bite, Save Your Voice

 6. How long before I notice results?

 Some users report vocal improvements in 1–2 weeks.
-Structural and postural changes may take 3–6 months.
+Structural and postural changes may take months or even years.

 7. Is this only for singers?